BansheeStudio/PokemonWildsGen3Overhaul/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/cstgN3laG6o/0.jpg)](https://youtu.be/cstgN3laG6o")
 ←click to watch the Trailer Video

-WE NEED YOU'RE HELP IF YOU CAN DO RECOLOURING PLEASE DM PlushBanshee OR AG1K AS WE ARE STILL MISSING BATTLE SPRITES COLOUR IN GEN 3

 If this is an issue for you then report it to the devs at https://discord.gg/bv5bPpDMY8 #report-bugs

-There are also optional texures/files that you can choose from, which include options from FR/LG as well as other optional stuff by AG1k,TheBoss42x and PlushBanshee as well as textures from older versions of this mod!
+There are also optional mods that you can choose from, which include options from FR/LG as well as other optional stuff just find the folder with ! at the start and moves it contents in the same location as the games .exe

 Main Dev - PlushBanshee
 Started this whole project